 My itinerary for day 2 does involve more travelling around in Berlin.
 But it’s a great way to explore more of this amazing city.
 (I’m sure you’ll see now why I recommend longer than 2 days in Berlin!)

-The U-Bahn is a great way around Berlin (and included with the Berlin WelcomeCard).
+The U-Bahn is a great way around Berlin, it also simple to use (and included with the Berlin WelcomeCard).

 - East Side Gallery